drewsamsen/sr-cards-api/docs/cards.md

 ## Implementation Notes

 - Cards are always associated with both a user and a deck
-- The status field helps implement a spaced repetition system
+- The FSRS algorithm is used to implement an optimized spaced repetition system
-- The reviewAt field determines when a card should be reviewed next
+- The due field determines when a card should be reviewed next (null for new cards)
 - Row Level Security (RLS) ensures users can only access their own cards
 - The deckName field is included in all card responses for convenience